JT8D-17/lockheed-l12-xplane/README.md

 <a name="1.0"></a>
 ## 1. Changes from the original model

-See the ["Notes"](#4.0) section for any known issues and the ["Credits"](#5.0) section for links to the original modification or source material (if applicable).
-The baseline version was 2.0.0.
+The model was made from the [2.0.0 release for X-Plane 11](https://forums.x-plane.org/index.php?/files/file/75273-lockheed-model-12a-electra-junior/) .
+All changes are relative to that release.

 &nbsp;

 ### 1.1 Aircraft Configuration File

 - Unified the modern and vintage models into a single aircraft file to facilitate updates.
-See ["Repaint compatibility"](#3.0) below for configuring present and future repaints.
 - X-Plane 12 payload stations.

 &nbsp;